Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 Outpatient rehab is a good choice if you require an even lower degree of medical supervision than those in partial hospitalisation programmes (see entry above).
 This makes them suitable if you:

 Online therapy for addiction costs roughly the same as outpatient care in terms of hourly rate.
-Depending on the skills, expertise, and pricing of your online therapist, and the number of therapy hours, you can expect a weekly bill of anywhere between £300 and £1,000 per week.
+Depending on the therapist’s experience and the number of sessions, you can expect to pay between £300 and £1,000 per week.

 Cost – between £300 and £1,000 per week